 Huge thanks to everyone who came on my November 2025 Komodo manta ray snorkelling tour.
 We had such a magical time both on our gorgeous live aboard boat and on land.
 I’ll start with a brief video clip of some of our highlights.
 Information about future Komodo snorkelling tours can be found here.
 We spent […]

-Huge thanks to everyone who came on my October 2025 orangutan photo tour.
-Time and internet connection are a bit limited at the moment but here are the first few shots from the week along with some video clips of the orangutan release that we were invited to attend.
-There’s more information here about future […]
+Huge thanks to everyone who came on my October 2025 orangutan photo tour and massive thanks to the Big Give for doubling our donations to the Orangutan Foundation from this trip.
+Time and internet connection are a bit limited at the moment but here are the first few shots from the week along with some […]

 A female orangutan named Mona has been lovingly cared for by the Orangutan Foundation for 8 years since becoming orphaned.
 Today she was ready to be released back into the forest where she belongs.
 An utter joy to watch and film.
 And below is short clip of two very young baby orangutans & a […]